 I am about to tell you what steps to take to heal your gut and reveal two foods you may not think can cause leaky gut!

 What is Leaky Gut?

 Your gut is an incredible part of your body.
-It allows nutrients to be absorbed into your bloodstream, which provides energy to power all your body’s functions.
-To allow these nutrients into your bloodstream, your gut cells walls have tiny openings that allow them to pass through.
+It’s where 80% of your immune system lives.
+Your gut also provides a pathway for nutrients to be absorbed into your bloodstream and turn into energy.
+Your gut cell walls have tiny openings that allow these teeny tiny particles to pass through.

 - Artificial sweeteners

 - All processed food, junk food, and fast foods

 - Packaged gluten-free or dairy-free foods that may have added sugars

 As I discussed earlier, leaving your leaky gut untreated can lead to autoimmunity or put you further along the autoimmune spectrum.
 As a functional medicine physician, I use the 4R approach to heal your gut.
 I successfully used this approach with thousands of patients in my many years of practice.